 Ms. Novacek has worked with the organization since 2002 and became the Director in February of 2004.
 She began working with youth in after-school programs, camps, and athletic coaching at the age of eighteen, and taught in traditional site-based classrooms for ten years.
 After resigning to have more time with her two children, she began a tutoring and educational consulting business and worked part-time with Capistrano Unified School District serving home-bound students.
 Two years after home-schooling her own children through a district independent study program, she discovered Dehesa Charter School.
 Appreciating the balance between choice and accountability offered by the school, her children remained enrolled in Dehesa for ten years.
-Both children are currently in their senior year at state colleges.
+Both children have earned their Bachelor degrees at California Universities.
 In addition to an Administrative Credential, Ms. Novacek holds a Master of Arts in Montessori Studies and coaching certificates for Learning Styles, Positive Discipline, Multiple Brain Integration Techniques (mBIT), HeartMath, Autism Movement Therapy, and Servant Leadership.
 Ms. Novacek drives the vision of all the world’s a classroom and the belief that the most important thing we can teach children is how (not what) to learn.

 Chief Business Officer

 Mr. Miller manages the financial strategy and operations of Dehesa Charter School, Community Montessori and Dimensions Charter School with more than 1,600 in ADA, 170 employees and total revenue for fiscal year 2016/2017 of $15 million.
 Mr. Miller is committed to maximizing long-term financial success of the charter schools thus ensuring their ability to continually and positively affect student achievement and success.